-At the time, it was almost unheard of to use a debit card in regular places.
+At the time, it was almost unheard of to use a debit card.
 But now, paying in cash is almost unusual.

-Consumer Credit conducted a survey to see whether respondents used cash or cards.
-And 80% of the respondents said that they used cards.
+Consumer Credit Counseling Service conducted a survey to determine whether respondents use cash or cards more frequently.The survey revealed that 80% of respondents use cards.

-We’re moving increasingly toward being a cashless society.
-When I looked into my wallet this morning, I had $2 and some change.
+We’re increasingly moving toward a cashless society.
+When I looked in my wallet this morning, I had $2 and some change.
 That’s not even enough to get a coffee.

-But I also have my Visa card, which means that I don’t need cash at all.
+But I also have my Visa card, which means that I don’t need cash.

-The last time I got cash out?
-I think it was about three months ago when I was buying Girl Scout cookies.
+The last time I withdrew cash?
+I think it was about three months ago, when I was buying some Girl Scout cookies.

 The last time I used my Visa?
 Yesterday, and the day before that, and the day before that…

-With distrust of central banks and governments at all-time highs, people are looking toward less regulated forms of money.
+With distrust of central banks and government at an all-time high, people are looking toward less regulated forms of money.
 For some, this means an open-source, unregulated electronic currency like Bitcoin.

-That’s more than double the price of gold.
+That’s close to the price of a kilo of gold.

 Bitcoin has had a spectacular year.
-When it hit $1,580 on May 1, 2017, it traded at record highs.
-It’s more than doubled since then.
+When it hit $19,166 on December 17, 2017, it traded at record highs.
+It’s more than tripled since then.